skielred/snwflk/README.md

 - Even if the Tweet button is fixed, there are weird issues with it.
 - ~~Fix [this](http://i.imgur.com/6LAN0jy.png).
 It's fucking ugly, and I don't even know where to begin with *what exactly* is wrong, because **everything** is wrong.~~ FIXED!
 - ~~Believe it or not, I had flattened the "Follow" and "Edit profile" button by removing the border, but something fucked it up (I don't know what) so I'm going to look further into fixing it.~~ Nevermind, it fixed itself on its own.
 Somehow.
+- REfix the column options.
+Somehow it fucks itself up on its own all the time.

+Known issues on SMBF:
+- Column options.
+- Some things are still blue.
+Gotta change it.

 To-do list
 -------------